Adam Duvall Player Props: Red Sox vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.56).
+- The White Sox's 4.52 team ERA ranks 24th among all MLB pitching staffs.

-- White Sox pitchers combine to give up the fifth-most home runs in baseball (103 total, 1.4 per game).
+- The White Sox allow the fifth-most home runs in baseball (104 total, 1.4 per game).

-- The right-hander's last time out came on Saturday against the Seattle Mariners, when he went five innings, surrendering two earned runs while allowing eight hits.
+- His most recent time out came on Sunday against the Seattle Mariners, when the righty tossed seven innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.